401(k) vs. Life Insurance: Which Is Better for Retirement?

 Potential Risks and Drawbacks of 401(k) Plans vs. Life Insurance

-While both 401(k) plans and life insurance policies help achieve a robust financial strategy, each carries inherent risks and drawbacks.
-Make sure you balance the advantages with potential downsides to make an informed decision that aligns with your financial objectives.
+Although 401(k) plans and life insurance policies help achieve a robust financial strategy, each carries inherent risks and drawbacks.
+Make sure you balance the advantages and disadvantages of 401(k) and investing in life insurance for retirement to make an informed decision that aligns with your financial objectives.

 Comparing 401(k) Plans and Life Insurance: Potential Drawbacks